The do’s and don’ts to break your dating rut…

 Bill came to us after struggling to meet women for several years.
 During our first call, we told him point blank that the places and venues he frequented were not working for him.

-After our discussion, Bill got to work on creating his perfect woman avatar and defining what he was looking for in a woman.
+After our discussion, Bill got to work on creating his ideal woman avatar and defining what he was looking for in a woman.
+He was now going in the right direction.

 The very next Saturday, Bill intended to stay in and perfect his dumpling-making skills.